 3. Tchaikovsky The Nutcracker Suite Op.79a

 Who wouldn’t want to be a sugar plum fairy or march like a tin soldier!?
-Great variety- not just limited to Christmas and your children might already recognise it if they like the film Elf!
+This one offers great variety- so it’s just limited to Christmas but your children might already recognise it if they like the film Elf!
+But of course, I do always have to use it in my Christmas Lesson Plan too!

 5. Henry Hall Orchestra Teddy Bear’s Picnic